gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improved IDE project naming deduplication

 To ensure unique project names in the IDE, Gradle applies a deduplication logic when generating IDE metadata for Eclipse and Idea projects.
 This deduplication logic has been improved.
-All projects with non unique names are now deduplicated. here's an example for clarification:
+All projects with non unique names are now deduplicated by adding a prefix based on the parent projects.
+Here's an example for clarification:

 Given a Gradle multiproject build with the following project structure